NiryoRobotics/ned_ros/sphinx_doc/source/stack/low_level/tools_interface.rst

       -  Description
       -  Supported Hardware versions
    *  -  ``id_list``
-      -  | List of default IDs of each tool supported By Niryo
+      -  | List of default IDs of each tool supported by Niryo
          | Default: '[11,12,13,30,31]'
       -  All Versions
    *  -  ``type_list``